Rivera, Halladay, Martinez seem set for Hall election

 No one has ever been a unanimous Hall of Fame selection.
 Ken Griffey Jr. holds the mark for the top percentage at 99.32 when he was on 437 of 440 ballots two years ago.

-Rivera was picked by all 217 voters totaled through Monday afternoon by Ryan Thibodaux’s Hall of Fame vote tracker, about half the expected ballots.
+Rivera was picked by all 221 voters totaled through midday Tuesday afternoon by Ryan Thibodaux’s Hall of Fame vote tracker, about half the expected ballots.

 Bill Ballou of The Telegram & Gazette in Worcester, Massachusetts, wrote in November that because he didn’t plan to vote for Rivera, he wouldn’t submit a ballot.